grafana/grafana/contribute/style-guides/storybook.md

 When writing stories we use the [CSF format](https://storybook.js.org/docs/formats/component-story-format/).
 For more in depth information on writing stories see [Storybook’s documentation on writing stories](https://storybook.js.org/docs/basics/writing-stories/).

-With the CSF format the default export defines some general information about the stories in the file
+With the CSF format, the default export defines some general information about the stories in the file:

 - `title`: Where the component is going to live in the hierarchy
 - `decorators`: a list which can contain wrappers or provide context, such as theming